Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer: Setup

 Common Crawl is a publicly-available web archive that provides ``web extracted text'' by removing markup and other non-text content from the scraped HTML files.
 This process produces around 20TB of scraped text data each month.
 Unfortunately, the majority of the resulting text is not natural language.
 Instead, it largely comprises gibberish or boiler-plate text like menus, error messages, or duplicate text.
 Furthermore, a good deal of the scraped text contains content that is unlikely to be helpful for any of the tasks we consider (offensive language, placeholder text, source code, etc.).
-To address these issues, we used the following heuristics for cleaning up Common Crawl's web extracted text: \begin{itemize} \item We only retained lines that ended in a terminal punctuation mark (i.e.\ a period, exclamation mark, question mark, or end quotation mark). \item We discarded any page with fewer than 5 sentences and only retained lines that contained at least 3 words. \item We removed any page that contained any word on the ``List of Dirty, Naughty, Obscene or Otherwise Bad Words''.\footnote{\url{https://github.com/LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words}} \item Many of the scraped pages contained warnings stating that Javascript should be enabled so we removed any line with the word Javascript. \item Some pages had placeholder ``lorem ipsum'' text; we removed any page where the phrase ``lorem ipsum'' appeared. \item Some pages inadvertently contained code.
-Since the curly bracket ``\{'' appears in many programming languages (such as Javascript, widely used on the web) but not in natural text, we removed any pages that contained a curly bracket. \item To deduplicate the data set, we discarded all but one of any three-sentence span occurring more than once in the data set. \end{itemize} Additionally, since most of our downstream tasks are focused on English-language text, we used \texttt{langdetect}\footnote{\url{https://pypi.org/project/langdetect/}} to filter out any pages that were not classified as English with a probability of at least 0.99.
+To address these issues, we used the following heuristics for cleaning up Common Crawl's web extracted text: \begin{itemize} \item We only retained lines that ended in a terminal punctuation mark (i.e.\ a period, exclamation mark, question mark, or end quotation mark). \item We discarded any page with fewer than 3 sentences and only retained lines that contained at least 5 words. \item We removed any page that contained any word on the ``List of Dirty, Naughty, Obscene or Otherwise Bad Words''.\footnote{\url{https://github.com/LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words}} \item Many of the scraped pages contained warnings stating that Javascript should be enabled so we removed any line with the word Javascript. \item Some pages had placeholder ``lorem ipsum'' text; we removed any page where the phrase ``lorem ipsum'' appeared. \item Some pages inadvertently contained code.
+Since the curly bracket ``\{'' appears in many programming languages (such as Javascript, widely used on the web) but not in natural text, we removed any pages that contained a curly bracket. \item Since some of the scraped pages were sourced from Wikipedia and had citation markers (e.g.\ [1], [citation needed], etc.), we removed any such markers. \item Many pages had boilerplate policy notices, so we removed any lines containing the strings ``terms of use'', ``privacy policy'', ``cookie policy'', ``uses cookies'', ``use of cookies'', or ``use cookies''. \item To deduplicate the data set, we discarded all but one of any three-sentence span occurring more than once in the data set. \end{itemize} Additionally, since most of our downstream tasks are focused on English-language text, we used \texttt{langdetect}\footnote{\url{https://pypi.org/project/langdetect/}} to filter out any pages that were not classified as English with a probability of at least 0.99.
 Our heuristics are inspired by past work on using Common Crawl as a source of data for NLP: For example, \citet{grave2018learning} also filter text using an automatic language detector and discard short lines and \citet{smith2013dirt,grave2018learning} both perform line-level deduplication.
 However, we opted to create a new data set because prior data sets use a more limited set of filtering heuristics, are not publicly available, and/or are different in scope (e.g.\ are limited to News data \citep{zellers2019defending,liu2019roberta}, comprise only Creative Commons content \citep{habernal2016c4corpus}, or are focused on parallel training data for machine translation \citep{smith2013dirt}).